 - Social Engineering Assessments

-It is recommended to conduct audits and tests at least annually or after significant changes in the infrastructure.
-Specialized companies can conduct these tests, providing detailed reports and recommendations for improvements
+It is recommended to conduct audits and tests at least annually or after significant infrastructure changes.
+Specialized companies can conduct these tests, providing detailed reports and recommendations for improvements.

 Continuous Improvements and Monitoring

-The effective protection of an e-commerce requires constant vigilance and adaptation to new threats.
-This involves regular updates, risk analysis and continuous monitoring of system security
+Effective protection of an e-commerce requires constant vigilance and adaptation to new threats.
+This involves regular updates, risk analysis, and continuous monitoring of system security.

 Security Updates and Patches

-Security updates are crucial to keep an e-commerce site protected.
-It is essential to install patches as soon as they are available, because they fix known vulnerabilities
+Security updates are crucial to keep an e-commerce protected.
+It is essential to install patches as soon as they are available, as they fix known vulnerabilities.

 It is recommended to set up automatic updates whenever possible.
-For customized systems, it is important to maintain close communication with suppliers and developers
+For custom systems, it is important to maintain close communication with suppliers and developers.

-It is essential to test updates in a controlled environment before implementation in production.
-This avoids unexpected problems and ensures compatibility with the existing system
+It is essential to test updates in a controlled environment before deployment in production.
+This prevents unexpected problems and ensures compatibility with the existing system.

 Risk Analysis and Security Reporting

 Risk analysis is an ongoing process that identifies potential threats to e-commerce.
-Periodic evaluations should be conducted, considering new technologies and attack methods
+Periodic assessments should be conducted, considering new technologies and attack methods.

 Security reports provide valuable insights into the current state of system protection.
 They must include